Probing thermal gradients of habitable-zone rocky planets as an anti-indicator of a global surface ocean using mid-infrared direct imaging: Results for Teegarden's Star b

 The error bars in Figure~\ref{fig:snapshot_Nc1000mb_1D3D} are based on LIFE\textsc{sim} assuming 1 day (light pink) or 5 days (coral) of integration.
 An implicit assumption here is that the spectrum does not change during the integration time, as expected for synchronously rotating planets on face-on orbits.
 The required integration times considered are too long to be considered ``snapshot'' spectra; the term ``snapshot'' is used simply to refer to the key features contained in the spectral shape at a given point in the orbit.

 To quantify the detectability the changing brightness temperature of the continuum, we calculated a metric defined by

 where $\lambda _{\rm min}$ and $\lambda _{\rm max}$ controls the wavelength range we focus on, $J$ is the number of data points within the range, $T_b(\lambda _j)$ represents the brightness temperature at the wavelength $\lambda _j$, $\bar{T_b}$ is their average (i.e., $\bar{T_b} = (1/J)\sum _{\lambda _{\rm min} < \lambda _j < \lambda_{\rm max}} T_b(\lambda _j) $), and $\sigma _j$ indicates the associated errors.
-The $\hat{\chi }^2$ would correspond to the conventional reduced chi-square metric for the flat model if we substitute the mock data for $T_b(\lambda _j)$.
-Here we substitute the noise-free spectral brightness temperature based on the 3D model for $T_b(\lambda _j)$ and use the resultant $\hat{\chi }^2$ as a metric for whether the deviation from a flat model is significant given the noise level.
-Using the data and noise of the 3-day observation between 5 and 12~\micron{}, we obtained $\hat{\chi^2}\sim 3$ with the degree of freedom of 43 with the chance probability being as low as $10^{-8}$ (equivalent to $>5\sigma $ for a Gaussian probability distribution), which would reject a constant-$T_b$ model.
-Thus, we estimate that a total integration time a few times longer than that required to detect phase variation is needed to obtain the first clues in snapshot spectra.
+The $\hat{\chi }^2$ would correspond to the conventional reduced chi-square metric for the flat (constant-$T_b$) model when evaluated using mock data of $T_b(\lambda _j)$.
+Here, instead, we substitute the noise-free spectral brightness temperatures based on the 3D model for $T_b(\lambda _j)$ and use the resulting $\hat{\chi }^2$ as an indicator metric of whether deviations from a constant-$T_b$ model would be detectable given the assumed noise level.
+Using the noise properties of a the 3-day observation between 5 and 12~\micron{}, we obtained $\hat{\chi^2}\sim 3$ with the degree of freedom of 43.
+Under the null hypothesis of a constant $T_b$, this would correspond to a p-value $\ll 10^{-8}$, roughly equivalent to a $>5\sigma$ one-sided Gaussian significance.
+Such a result would indicate that a constant-$T_b$ model would be rejected.
+Thus, we estimate that a total integration time longer than that required to detect phase variation is needed to obtain the first clues in snapshot spectra.
 Characterization of the shape of absorption bands (i.e., 15~\micron{} CO$_2$ band) likely requires even higher precision as demonstrated in Figure \ref{fig:snapshot_Nc1000mb_1D3D}.

 Note that if a narrower bandpass can be used due to the atmospheric absorption of the target (or the atmospheric windows in the case of ground-based observations), the required precisions become higher.
-For example, if we focus on the bandpass between 8-12 \micron{} (8-9~\micron{}) with the same spectral resolution, the indication of the deviation from the constant-$T$ assumption by 3$\sigma $ would require 5 (60) days of integration.
+For example, if we focus on the bandpass between 8-12 \micron{} (8-9~\micron{}) with the same spectral resolution, the indication of the deviation from the constant-$T$ assumption by 3$\sigma $ would require $\sim $5 ($\sim $60) days of integration.